telerik/maui-docs/controls/slideview/animation.md

 # Animation

+Telerik for .NET MAUI SlideView allows you to configure the animation that appears when the user slides between the views.

-SlideView provides the following properties:
+SlideView provides the following properties that control the animation:

-* **AnimationEasing**&mdash;Defines the `Microsoft.Maui.Easing` of the animation that is run when the current index changes.
+* `AnimationEasing`&mdash;Defines the `Microsoft.Maui.Easing` of the animation that runs when the current index changes.

-* **AnimationDuration**&mdash;Defines the duration in milliseconds of the animation that is run when the current index changes.
+* `AnimationDuration`&mdash;Defines the duration in milliseconds of the animation that runs when the current index changes.